bitcoin/bitcoin/doc/build-osx.md

 #### Wallet Dependencies

-It is not necessary to build wallet functionality to run `navcoind` or  `navcoin-qt`.
+It is not necessary to build wallet functionality to run `naviod` or  `navio-qt`.

 ###### Descriptor Wallet Support